 As a general rule, in VCAT matters, each party bears their own costs.

-The Freedom of Information Commissioner’s website (www.foicommissioner.vic.gov.au) contains information about Victorian freedom of information processes.
-Enquiries about making a request to an agency should be directed to the agency’s freedom of information officer.
+The Victorian freedom of information website (www.foi.vic.gov.au) and the Freedom of Information Commissioner’s website (www.foicommissioner.vic.gov.au) contain information about Victorian freedom of information processes.
+Enquiries about making a request to an agency should be directed to the agency’s freedom of information officer and can be made online.
 Enquiries about review and complaint processes can be made to the Freedom of Information Commissioner.